openscoring/openscoring-docker/README.md

 docker run --net="host" openscoring/openscoring:latest
 ```

-There should be a Model REST API endpoint ready at [http://localhost:8080/openscoring/model](http://localhost:8080/openscoring/model).
+There should be a Model REST API endpoint ready at [http://localhost:8080/model](http://localhost:8080/model) now.

 # License #